firozshk/CyberSecurityWeek/Challenges/Day 2: Azure Security/HOL_1/README.md

 You have been asked to create a proof of concept of Azure Sentinel-based threat detection and response.
 Specifically, you want to:

-- Start collecting data from Azure Activity.
+- Start collecting data from Azure Activity
+- Create a workbook for Azure Activity
 - Add built in and custom alerts

 > For all the resources in this lab, we are using the **East US** region.